collective/collective.developermanual/source/tutorials/source.rst

 This recipe is good for:

-* lightweight production sites;
+* Lightweight production sites

-* Plone development and testing on Ubuntu / Debian.
+* Plone development and testing on Ubuntu / Debian

+* Operating system installations where you have administrator (root) access.
+Note that
+  root access is not strictly necessary as long as you have required software installed beforehand on the server, but this tutorial assumes you need to install the software yourself and you are the admin.

 The resulting installation is self-contained, does not touch system files,